Jinlei2000/Lei_Samuel/README.md

 docker-compose up --build
 ```

-### Running the application in Azure Kubernetes Service
+### Running the application in Azure Kubernetes Service (AKS) & Netlify

+The api & database are deployed in Azure Kubernetes Service (AKS) and the frontend is deployed in Netlify.

-Here more information about how to deploy the application in Azure Kubernetes Service.
+Here more information about how to deploy the application in Azure Kubernetes Service (AKS) & Netlify.

 [Link](doc\kubernetes.md)